mosip/mosip-infra/deployment/v3/mosip/admin/README.md

 ```
 ## Admin user
 1. In Keycloak, create a user in `mosip` realm called `globaladmin` and assign role `GLOBAL_ADMIN`.
 Make sure this user has strong credentials.
-2. Use this user to login into Admin portal via Keycloak (Note that this user is already on-boarded as default user while uploading masterdata XLS in Kernel module)
+2. Use this user to login into Admin portal via Keycloak.
+(Note that this user is already on-boarded as default user while uploading masterdata XLS in Kernel module)
 3. _Recommended_: Create another user in keycloak with authentic name, email, details and strong password.
 Assign global zone to this user via Admin portal, and then delete `globaladmin` from Keycloak and masterdata DB.

 ## Admin portal